helen-phan/portfolio/index.md

 I'm always ready to discuss all things transit, favorite restaurants, and anything and everything in between.

-You can find me on [linkedin](https://linkedin.com/in/helenphan24) or tweeting about Product, Burnout & Transit on [twitter](https://twitter.com/helenphantom)
+You can find me creeping on [linkedin](https://linkedin.com/in/helenphan24) or tweeting about Product, Burnout & Transit on [twitter](https://twitter.com/helenphantom)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).